Key Takeaways:

 Some fast facts about cocaine:

-- In 2017, 20% of more than 70,000 drug overdose deaths involved cocaine.
+In 2017, 20% of more than 70,000 drug overdose deaths involved cocaine.

-- The likelihood of developing cocaine dependence from first-time use is 7.1%, compared to just 2% for users of tobacco, alcohol, or marijuana.
+The likelihood of developing cocaine dependence from first-time use is 7.1%, compared to just 2% for users of tobacco, alcohol, or marijuana.

-- Additionally, 15% of cocaine users are likely to develop cocaine use disorder within 10 years compared to 8% of cannabis users and 12% to 13% of people who drink.
+Additionally, 15% of cocaine users are likely to develop cocaine use disorder within 10 years compared to 8% of cannabis users and 12% to 13% of people who drink.

-- There’s a hereditary risk for developing CUD — an estimated 65% in women and up to 79% in men.
+There’s a hereditary risk for developing CUD — an estimated 65% in women and up to 79% in men.

-- Cocaine use is linked to co-occurring mental disorders — 45% of users reported having a mood disorder and 31% an anxiety disorder.
+Cocaine use is linked to co-occurring mental disorders — 45% of users reported having a mood disorder and 31% an anxiety disorder.
 (Cocaine use triples one’s risk for depression, doubled for anxiety.)

-- Studies show that adults not enrolled in college full-time are twice as likely to abuse cocaine than full-time students — a difference of 11.1% to 5.3%.
+Studies show that adults not enrolled in college full-time are twice as likely to abuse cocaine than full-time students— a difference of 11.1% to 5.3%.

-- 21% of people diagnosed with cocaine use disorder continue to use the drug weekly — after five years, that number rises to 25%.
+21% of people diagnosed with cocaine use disorder continue to use the drug weekly — after five years, that number rises to 25%.

 Get confidential help from our addiction and mental health treatment facilities located across the United States.
 Call to join one of our quality programs today!

-Speak With Our Admissions TeamHow Is Cocaine Metabolized?
+Speak With Our Admissions TeamEffects of Cocaine

 Because cocaine has a shorter half-life than other drugs, the cocaine elimination time is quick.
 This is the amount of time it takes for a cocaine high to wear off or when withdrawal symptoms begin.
 Since cocaine’s half-life is only about an hour, your body begins metabolizing and breaking it down quickly to complete the cocaine processing time.